The Home Depot

 Product Details

+The Product Details page was designed to handle a wide range of product types within a consistent structure.
 Information is organized into clear layers, making it easy to scan what matters first and access deeper details when needed.

+The Product Details page was designed to handle a wide range of product types within a consistent structure.
 Information is organized into clear layers, making it easy to scan what matters first and access deeper details when needed.

 Services follow the same structure, allowing associates to move between products and services without switching context.